Bob Boyd (footballer)

 Robert Boyd (born in Whifflet Old Monkland on 2 July 1867, died in West Calder Midlothian on 11 August 1930) was a Scottish footballer who worked as a shale miner and played for Mossend Swifts, Leith Athletic, Third Lanark and Scotland.
 Bob Boyd played in 2 international matches in 1889 and 1891.
-He was the first player from the East of Scotland League to play for the Scottish National Team.
+He was the first player from the East of Scotland League to play for the Scotland national team.